Types of Auto Glass - There are 3 Types of Auto Glass to ConsiderDealer, OEM (Original Equipment Manufacturer), and Aftermarket

 Types of Auto Glass Available - Dealer, OEM, & Aftermarket

-Get the knowledge you need when trying to determine the different types of auto glass available for your vehicle.
-This page has been designed to give you a brief overview of the various types of glass available.
+This page has been designed to give you a brief overview of the various types of automotive glass available.
 You may also click here to review more details pertaining to the history and specifications of glass types.
-Use the quote form below for instant access to glass shops and pricing on your next auto glass replacement or windshield repair.
-After you've had time to review the different types of auto glass discussed on this page be sure to review the auto glass certifications to give yourself even more knowledge before talking with a local shop.
+After you've had time to review the information discussed on this page be sure to review the auto glass certifications page to give yourself even more knowledge before talking with a local service center.

 Dealer Auto Glass

-This is the auto glass that you purchase from an automobile dealership authorized by the vehicle manufacturer to service your car.
+This is the what you purchase from an automobile dealership authorized by the vehicle manufacturer to service your car.
 This auto glass is from the same OEM distributor that manufactured your original auto glass and will generally have the make of the vehicle stamped on it.

-OEM auto glass is made with the same specifications as dealer glass.
+OEM is made with the same specifications as dealer glass.

 For example: OEM Ford windows are the same color, durability, thickness, size, and shape as the original windshields installed from the Ford manufacturer.
 Windows labeled "OEM" are virtually identical to dealer glass but each are from a different manufacturer.
-OEM auto glass will save you money over Dealer auto glass but offer the same safety and specs needed to maintain your car's structural integrity.
+OEM glass will save you money over Dealer glass and offer the same safety and specs needed to maintain your car's structural integrity.

 Auto glass quotes provided in the following

 |Oregon||Pennsylvania||Rhode Island||South Carolina||South Dakota||Tennessee|